KanwiNeko/compxclib/Module.md

 # Package  compxclib.parser

-Contains all the classes used by the main [Parser] class
+Contains all the classes, functions, and data used by the main [Parser] class

+# Package  compxclib.parser.data

+Contains classes, values and enums used inside [compxclib.parser.parsing] and [compxclib.parser.lexing]

+# Package  compxclib.parser.lexing

+Contains all the classes and logic used for lexing an expression

+# Package  compxclib.parser.parsing

+Contains all the classes and logic used for parsing and evaluating an expression